 The BSF has the following characteristics:

-- For a certain PDU session, the BSF stores internally information about the user identity, the DNN, the UE (IP or Ethernet) address(es), the S-NSSAI, the selected PCF address and if available the associated PCF instance ID and PCF set ID, and optionally the level of binding (see clause 6.3.1.0 of TS 23.501 [2]).
+- For a certain PDU session, the BSF stores internally information about the user identity, the DNN, the UE (IP or Ethernet) address(es) and Frame Route Information, the S-NSSAI, the selected PCF address and if available the associated PCF instance ID and PCF set ID, and optionally the level of binding (see clause 6.3.1.0 of TS 23.501 [2]).

 NOTE 1: Only NF instance or NF set Level of Binding indication are supported at the BSF.